Jacqueline C. Romero: Honors, awards, and recognition

-Personal
+Personal life

 Romero was the first in her family to attend college and the first member of the LGBTQ+ community to hold the position of U.S. Attorney for the Eastern District of Pennsylvania.

 Romero served as a president of the Hispanic Bar Association of Pennsylvania and has been a member of the Philadelphia LGBTQ Bar Association.

-She was an adjunct law professor at Temple University’s Beasley School of Law and served as the president of the Hispanic Bar Association of Pennsylvania.
+She was an adjunct law professor at Temple University's Beasley School of Law and served as the president of the Hispanic Bar Association of Pennsylvania.

 In 2025 Romero was appointed to the board of trustees of the Philadelphia Bar Foundation.

 The Hispanic National Bar Association appointed Romero to a Special Committee on Law Enforcement Reform and Racial Justice.

 Romero was elected to the American Law Institute in 2025.